CodeMR-Models/kafka/README.md

 CodeMR Report for Apache Kafka
 =================

+You can clone the project and use extracted module and graphs with [CodeMR Eclipse](https://marketplace.eclipse.org/content/codemr-software-quality-tool) or [IntelliJ Plugin](https://plugins.jetbrains.com/plugin/10811-codemr).

+CodeMR model path: ./codemr/kafka/kafka.mdl

-See our [web site](https://www.codemr.co.uk) for details on the CodeMR.
+See CodeMR [web site](https://www.codemr.co.uk) for details on the CodeMR.

 ### Snapshots ###